tonkeeper/w5/README.md

     ;; Note that some random contract may have deposited funds with this prefix, ;; so we accept the funds silently instead of throwing an error (wallet v4 does the same).

+    ;; FIXME:
+    ;; In this revision we send full code+data refs instead of their hashes.
+    ;; In the future this should be optimized either with pruned cells or ;; with an explicit pair of 256-bit strings in the body.
+    ;; Also consider subden's hack: transfer code+data in the stateinit for this wallet.
     (cell code, cell data) = (body~load_ref(), body~load_ref());
     var (_, success?) = extensions.dict_get?(256, cell_hash(code));
     if ~(success?) {